Fair trade vs organic: what’s the difference?

 Equity standards

 Beyond focusing on small producers, non-discrimination is also an important component in fair trade.
 Around half of the people in the world are women, but they continue to lack the same opportunities to own land, be in positions where they can participate in decision-making, and so on.
 Fair trade requires that women be able to fully participate in democratic processes in producer cooperatives, including holding jobs that have traditionally been considered for men only.
-Even with these efforts, only 25% of fair trade farmers and workers are women, so just imagine how much further we have to go in conventional trade systems!
+Even with these efforts, only 21% of fair trade farmers and 45% of hired workers were women in 2022, according to a report from Fairtrade International, so just imagine how much further we have to go in conventional trade systems!

 Who wins the fair trade vs organic debate?